Twinsburg, Ohio: Education

 According to the Twinsburg City Schools, The "Old School" located on Darrow Road was the only school building in Twinsburg until 1957, and was closed as a public school in 1992.
 The Twinsburg campus of Kent State Geauga occupied the "Old School" building until building a new facility in 2012.
 Supporters of the "Old School" have tried to have the building placed on the National Register of Historic Places, to prevent it from being torn down for redevelopment.
 The building has since been torn down.
-As of 2022, a vacant lot stands where the school once did.
+As of 2024, a vacant lot stands where the school once did.

-The Japanese Language School of Cleveland (JLSC; クリーブランド日本語補習校 Kurīburando Nihongo Hoshūkō), a weekend Japanese supplementary school for Japanese nationals and Japanese Americans, previously had its office in Twinsburg.
-At the time it held its classes in Regina High School in South Euclid.

 Twinsburg is served by the Twinsburg Public Library.